-Long-life milk goes through a certain process called Ultra- pasteurization that sterilizes the milk by heating it at high temperatures of above 275 degrees for about 2-5 seconds.
+Long-life milk goes through a certain process called Ultra- pasteurization that sterilizes milk by heating it at high temperatures of above 275 degrees for about 2-5 seconds.
 This helps kill any bacteria endospore.

 Does Milk’s Flavor Change After You Heat It?

 Yes, it does.
 It consists of lactose which gives it a sweet and rich taste.
-Heating it at high temperatures increases the solubility of the sugars that are; glucose and galactose making the milk taste sweeter.
+Heating it at high temperatures increases the solubility of the sugars that are; glucose and galactose making milk taste sweeter.